 Moussaka is a classic Greek comfort food.
 Follow our step-by-step recipe to make this easy and comforting eggplant casserole.

-We have some truly awesome Greek and Mediterranean recipes on the blog.
-Some of our all-time favorite recipes of Greek origin include Greek chicken souvlaki, pastitsio, and Greek meatballs (Keftedes) served with creamy tzatziki.
-Today, we're going to make another Greek classic: the mighty eggplant moussaka!
+We have some truly awesome Greek recipes on the blog.
+Some of our all-time favorite recipes of Greek origin include avgolemono, spanakorizo, chicken souvlaki, pastitsio, and Greek meatballs (Keftedes) served with creamy tzatziki.
+Today, we’re going to make another Greek classic: the mighty eggplant moussaka!

 Moussaka is a traditional Mediterranean eggplant casserole that's been around for many, many years.
 Its main ingredients are eggplants, a ground meat sauce, and delicious creamy sauce used as a topping.